All Blogs

 To successfully manage multi-location communication, implement these proven practices:

-Text messaging proves most effective, with 98% read rates compared to email's 20%.
+Text messaging proves most effective, with 98% read rates.
 SMS requires no downloads, training, or data usage, making it instantly accessible to your entire workforce.
-There are multiple employee texting use cases showcasing how SMS communication can improve operational efficiency.
-For more on the benefits of texting vs email, consider how SMS can transform your communication strategy.
+Multiple texting use cases show how SMS communication improves operational efficiency.
+When comparing texting vs email, SMS transforms your communication strategy.

 Establish Clear Channel Hierarchy